The Coronavirus COVID-19 Global Emergency and Pandemic: What You Should Know

 - Difficulty breathing

 Previous coronaviruses have been known to cause mild to serious illness.
-At this time it is unclear how serious an infection with 2019-nCoV can become.
-It is believed that infection can present with mild respiratory symptoms that progress to pneumonia later in the disease course.
-Individuals with a compromised immune system and the elderly are at a greater risk of serious illness if infected with 2019-nCoV.
+At this time, it is unclear the true mortality rate of COVID-19.
+With more data and more testing, we can more accurately calculate this.
+Many think it is 1% or less.
+It is believed that infection can present with mild respiratory symptoms that progress to pneumonia later and a “cytokine storm” about 5 days later.
+Individuals with a compromised immune system and the elderly are at a greater risk of serious illness if infected with COVID-19 but younger and middle-aged people have also required hospitalization and can die so everyone has to be “all hands on deck” all washed hands that is, to flatten the curve of infections to avoid overwhelming hospital resources in the counties and locales with the most cases.
+Our urban areas appear to be more affected that our rural areas.

 Prevent the Spread of the Virus